Kipamojo/kipamojo.github.io/_posts/2018-09-13-Our-full-Kyoto-itinerary-part-one.markdown

 alt: "Kyoto Hokanji Gion"
 ---

 Kyoto is the former capital of Japan and is home to 1600 Buddhist temples and 400 Shinto shrines.
 We stayed in Kyoto for seven days and visited a lot of them.
 As we did so much in Kyoto, we decided to split our itinerary in two posts.
+Click [here to read the second part of our Kyoto itinerary][blog post two]{:target="_blank"}.

 ### Day one